saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Nested Classes
 - Not all classes defined within other classes are declared without a name.
-You canalso use the class keyword to define a named class nested inside of anotherclass.
+You can also use the class keyword to define a named class nested inside of another class.
-- Nested class is onlyrelevant to outer class; it does not need to be accessed from anywhere else in the application.
+- Nested class is only relevant to outer class; it does not need to be accessed from anywhere else in the application.
 - Making GameInput a private, nested class means that GameInputcan be used within Game but does not clutter the rest of your API.
 - You can access like a namespace (if it's not private) nested class and can instantiate it .
 - You can also access it from Java code in same manner.